Housing Options For Older Adults In North Carolina & The Triangle Area

+Housing options for active adults & seniorsHousing options for older adults are plentiful these days, thanks in part to a number of advances in technology.
+The aging population has created a huge swell in demand for universal design.
+Contrary to popular belief, accessible homes are not just for handicapped or disabled individuals.
+Newer construction is trending toward greater flexibility and adaptability.
 Your home should not only be an enjoyable place to live, but also a comfortable place for your family and guests.
 There is a broad spectrum of housing types designed to accommodate different stages of life.
 There are much better options for aging adults today than there were 20 and 30 years ago.
 Senior citizens now have the ability to retain greater autonomy and independence while enjoying a high quality of life than in previous eras.

+There are an increasing number of adults who plan to move into assisted living down the road, but are not yet ready to move out of a traditional home.
+When medical challenges begin to limit mobility and restrict specific types of activities, it becomes necessary to think proactively about where it makes sense to live in the long term.
 In many cases, it is fine to stay put and make minor renovations to the existing home.
 When this is not a practical option, it is important to find a new dwelling that accommodates your specific needs.
 In either case, you will likely need to perform some accessibility retrofits, whether now or later down the road.
 This is getting easier to do, thanks in part to the increasing number of contractors who are trained to perform this kind of work.

-Selecting Your Next Home
+Selecting a New Home

 When it comes to selecting a home at any stage of life, I generally give “empty nesters” the same basic advice that I would give to a young newlywed couple.
 For instance, you may have heard the old adage about real estate: “location, location, location!”
 Think about how long you intend to stay in the home and what your next steps are likely to be.
 For example, it’s not uncommon for retired couples to look for a temporary home for one to two years before moving to another area.
 As you’ll hear me say often, it mainly comes down to making an offer at the right price.
 Factor in how much you’ll need to spend on upgrades for accessibility—and also consider the cost of having those upgrades reversed when you eventually decide to sell the home.